 Organizations use Azure Synapse Analytics and Azure Data Factory to streamline data handling processes.
-Both tools offer numerous features to quickly connect, transform, and centralize data.
+Both tools offer numerous features to connect, transform, and centralize data quickly.
 However, since both platforms are similar in a few aspects, it becomes difficult to pick between the two solutions.

-In this article, we will deep-dive into the similarities and differences between Azure Synapse and Azure Data Factory.
-This will allow you to understand the capabilities of the solutions and identify the best solution for your business requirements.
+In this article, we will explore the similarities and differences between Azure Synapse and Azure Data Factory.
+This will help you understand the solutions’ capabilities and identify the best solution for your business requirements.

 Azure Synapse Overview